The last two years brought about seismic disruption to supply chains everywhere.

-Though 2021 has been a bit more stable, the amount of uncertainty in the current environment can still make preparing for your next transportation bid — also known as a Request for Proposal (RFP) — a daunting task.
+And there is still a lot of uncertainty in the current environment, which makes preparing for your next transportation bid — also known as a Request for Proposal (RFP) — a daunting task.

 With so much change in the air, there’s no time like the present to critically evaluate your current procurement processes.